DataDog/documentation/content/en/monitors/status/graphs.md

 {{< img src="/monitors/status/source_data_graph_1.png" alt="Status page displaying the source data graph" style="width:100%;" >}}

-The source graph shows the raw data points submitted to Datadog, used to generate the monitor evaluations.
+The source graph shows a view of a monitors's underlying data query as you would see in a dashboard or notebook.
 Use this graph to view unaltered data over time and confirm if data fluctuations or anomalies trigger alerts.

 Use this graph to identify any discrepancies between raw data and expected metrics, which may indicate data collection or submission issues affecting the monitor's status.